 Milk kefir grains can be stored in a "hotel" for a period of time when you are taking a break, or if you have too many grains.
 With a hotel, you are ensured a backup of milk kefir grains if anything should happen to your ferment.
 To keep extra grains, simply add enough milk to cover them; let the grains ferment for an hour or 2, and then transfer the jar to the fridge.
 I like to refresh my hotel milk kefir grains every 4-7 days.

-When you need a break of 2-3 weeks, add 2-4 cups of milk depending on how long your break period is.
+When you need a break of 2-3 weeks, add 2-4 cups of milk to 1-2 tsp of milk kefir grains, depending on how long your break period is.
 Let it sit for an hour at room temperature to get a head start on their feeding, and then refrigerate.
 Your grains need to be actively culturing for at least a month before putting them away to "sleep" in a hotel.
 It may take a couple of tries to "wake" them up when you resume your daily milk kefir fermentation with fresh milk.

 This is a video I made to show how easy it is to make milk kefir!